crazymeeshu/Asteroids---OpenGL/README.txt

 Meeshaan Shah

-Simple asteroids game created in the gcc opengl compiler
+Simple asteroids game created in the gcc opengl compiler.

+To play run the executable ("./final.exe").